amymgardiner/amymgardiner/README.md

 ## Hey there 👋!
-##I'm Amy Gardiner, a junior web developer and project coordinator in the St. Louis area.
+## I'm Amy Gardiner, a junior web developer and project coordinator in the St. Louis area.
 With a strong background in copywriting, social media marketing, event organizing, and management, I bring a unique blend of technical expertise and creative insight to every project.

 ### I’m currently working on ...

 ### I’m currently learning ...

-### <u> About </u>
+### _About_
 - Pronouns: she/her
 - How to reach me: amymgardiner@gmail.com